BattletechModders/RogueTech/RogueTanks/Readme.txt

 0.0.0

-Scimitars fixed to conform to current naming conventions.
+Adjusted light vehicles and carriers to conform to current naming conventions.
+Minor fixes.

 6.2.9 - 3/13/2019

 Added Morrigu, three variants, using Colo's model.